GuilBlack/LNEngine/README.md

 - Shader in one file and compiled at runtime with shaderc
 - Shader reflection with Spirv-Cross to get the DescriptorSetLayouts out of it
 - Programmable Vertex Pulling
-- Implement ImGui
+- ImGui Initialization
+- A simple material system (need to add support for more types of material parameters)

 ## Next steps

 - Implement bindless textures
-- Implement a simple material system
+- Make a better interface with ImGui
 - Make a resource loader
 - Shader Spirv caching + just shader cache in general